MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 **OneDrive sync client**

-Confirm that the OneDrive sync client automatically detects your OneDrive for Business geo-location upon login.
+Confirm that the OneDrive sync client automatically detects your OneDrive for Business geo location upon login.
 If you need to download the sync client, you can click **Sync** in the OneDrive library.

 **Office applications**